SAFETY PLANNING IN AN ABUSIVE RELATIONSHIP

 Situational Awareness

-behind you.
-Gather information, and use your eyes and ears.
+and again look behind you.
+Gather information, and use your eyes

 The Stare

-for you to catch his gaze.
-This stage of awareness is an opportunity
+is looking for you to catch his gaze.
+This stage of awareness is

-for you to avoid confrontation.
-Do not make it obvious but keep
+an opportunity for you to avoid confrontation.
+Do not make it obvious

 The Question

-are ready for the next stage of confrontation.
-Your bully is going
+the bully, you are ready for the next stage of confrontation.
+Your

-to project his feelings of inadequacy onto you and make you the
+bully is going to project his feelings of inadequacy onto you and

-problem.
-He will say, "HAVE YOU GOT A PROBLEM WITH ME?"
-What
+make you the problem.
+He will say, "HAVE YOU GOT A PROBLEM WITH

-he is really saying is, "I am insecure, and I have a problem
+ME?"
+What he is really saying is, "I am insecure, and I have

-with you."
-Be aware that at this stage he has already planned
+a problem with you."
+Be aware that at this stage he has already

-to attack you.
-He may attack you verbally or physically depending
+planned to attack you.
+He may attack you verbally or physically

 The Body Language

-at the first stage look for the vital signs of body language that
+Even at the first stage look for the vital signs of body language

-demonstrates violence.
-Communication is mostly through body language.
+that demonstrates violence.
+Communication is mostly through body

-and his arms will puff outwards like a bird.
-He will stand tall
+like a balloon, and his arms will puff outwards like a bird.
+He

-and appear robotic.
-When he talks he will use his hands and point
+will stand tall and appear robotic.
+When he talks he will use his

-in a stabbing motion.
-His face will redden and his eyes will bulge,
+hands and point in a stabbing motion.
+His face will redden and his

-and his teeth may show.
-His jaw will tighten and he will appear
+eyes will bulge, and his teeth may show.
+His jaw will tighten and

-bigger.
+he will appear bigger.
 He will constantly look around.
-He may stamp the floor.
+He may stamp

 The Provocation

-like, "Yeah, yeah, so, so."
-At this stage it will be almost
+mutter words like, "Yeah, yeah, so, so."
+At this stage it

-impossible to communicate with them.
-What the bully is doing is
+will be almost impossible to communicate with them.
+What the bully

-target picking.
-He's looking at your body and deciding when and
+is doing is target picking.
+He's looking at your body and deciding

-where he is going to attack you.
-The provocation can last some time
+when and where he is going to attack you.
+The provocation can last

-depending on the bully.
-A violent bully will build up to this stage
+some time depending on the bully.
+A violent bully will build up

-in a matter of split seconds.
-He will also swear at you.
+to this stage in a matter of split seconds.
+He will also swear at

 The Attack

-look for a sign of attacking opportunity, this will depend your
+and he may look for a sign of attacking opportunity, this will depend

 The majority of attackers are right-handed and right-footed.
 Do